 You must never install server software or other server applications on the Chalmers IT resources without explicit permission by Chalmers.

 The Chalmers IT resources are closely supervised so that incidents taking place involving its computer data networks and other Chalmers computer assets are constantly logged and monitored.
-These logs are saved and archived in accordance with existing laws and regulations concerning the sorting and filing of such data and may constitute future proof of potential violations of these user directives.
+These logs are saved and archived in accordance with existing laws and regulations and may constitute future proof of potential violations of these user directives.
 The logs are used to make internal investigations by Chalmers and are delivered to the police at their request.

 If you detect or have every reason to suspect that a security deficiency or misuse of the IT resources of Chalmers has been committed, you must immediately report the incident to the Chalmers Service Desk.